calgem/Paracraft/README.md

 requires a partially user-defined input Excel spreadsheet ("H2hub_input.xlsx") and GIS (Geographic Information System) shapefiles located in the "Geodata" folder.
-The "Geodata" folder includes polygon shapefiles for regions, utilities, senate, congressional, and assembly districts obtained from the California State Geoportal Website.
+The "Geodata" folder includes polygon shapefiles for regions in California, utilities, senate, congressional, and assembly districts obtained from the California State Geoportal Website.

 To get started: